damienroualen/Agent-S/SETUP.md

 - Make sure you have the required permissions for GUI automation
 - On macOS, you may need to grant accessibility permissions
 - Ensure your OpenAI API key has sufficient credits for GPT-4o usage
+- If Perplexica containers fail to start, check Docker is running and ports are available